LPDI-EPFL/masif/docker_tutorial.md

 Steps to reproduce the benchmark.

-Download the zenodo repository to your local machine and untar it:
+Download the zenodo compressed files to your local machine

 ```
 mkdir /your/temporary/path/docker_files/
 wget
-untar
 ```

 Start the docker container for masif, linking your directory

 ```
-docker run -it /your/temporary/path/docker_files/:/var/docker_files/ pablogainza/masif
+docker run -it -v /your/temporary/path/docker_files/:/var/docker_files/ pablogainza/masif
 ```

-Pull the latest version from the repository
+Pull the latest version from the masif repository

 ```
 root@b30c52bcb86f:/masif# git pull